Up-to-date information on income tax, types of income, tax rates, tax returns, tax credits, income tax prepayments etc.

 - For the self-employed: 11,000 Euro

-1) without other deductions as defined in Section 67 EStG (in particular 13th/14th month’s salary); the fact that the tax-free basic income is higher than the basic level of 11,000 Euro is due to additional tax credits.
+1) without other deductions as defined in Section 67 EStG (in particular 13th/14th month’s salary); the fact that the tax-free basic income is higher than the basic level of 11,000 Euro is due to additional tax credits (transportation deduction and transportation deduction supplement).
 See ‘Tax credits’ for further information.

 In the case of partnerships (companies constituted under civil law, open companies and limited partnerships) the individual partners/shareholders (natural persons) are subject to income tax.
 First, however, in a separate process prior to the income tax assessment, the profit from the business is calculated and certified (section 188 of the Federal Fiscal Code [BAO]).
 The value of the share of profits attributed to each individual partner/shareholder is determined according to the partnership/shareholder agreement and to the stipulations of the articles of association.
 This previously calculated share of the profits is then taxed for each partner/shareholder through his or her income tax return.
 The required annual declaration for determining shared income can also be submitted electronically via FinanzOnline, under Submissions/Declarations.